naiyt/reddit-replier/README.md

     )
     bot.start()

 And there you go!
 It will start watching your subreddits and replying when needed.
-Run it with nohup or a screen session if you want it to be running continuously.
+Run it with nohup or a detached screen/tmux session if you want it to be running continuously.

 Running tests
 -------------

-You need to define the environment variables `user` and `password` for the Reddit logins.
-(Done this way to make it work with travis-ci).
-Try this:

-    python -c 'import os; os.environ["password"]=yourpass; os.environ["user"]=youruser; os.sytem("python tests/test.py")'
+`python tests.py`

 Installation
 ------------